 - fresh cilantro (to garnish)

-- Preheat the oven to 450 degrees, and line a baking sheet with parchment paper.
+- Preheat the oven to 450 degrees, and line a sheet pan with parchment paper.

-- Slice the peppers and onion into thin strips and lay them onto the baking sheet along with the chickpeas.
+- Slice the peppers and onion into thin strips and place them onto the baking sheet along with the chickpeas.

 - Drizzle on the olive oil and then sprinkle on chili powder, garlic powder, cumin and salt.
-With your hands gently toss it all together to combine and coat the vegetables well, and then spread it all out in an even layer.
+With your hands toss it all together to coat evenly and then spread it out in an even layer.

-- Put the tray in the oven and roast for 10 minutes.
-Remove the tray and flip the vegetables.
-Then roast for another ten minutes.
+- Put the pan in the oven and roast for 10 minutes.
+Remove, stir and then roast for another ten minutes.

-- Serve the fajita vegetables with warmed corn tortillas and garnish with fresh cilantro and hot sauce if desired.
+- Serve the fajita vegetables and chickpeas hot out of the oven with corn tortillas, fresh cilantro and hot sauce.